 How does one “attract capital?”
 In brief, one cannot, as capital is just money.
 However, one can Continue reading →

 Hey friends!
-Just a quick note to say that I’m presently on a retreat and working on my book!
+Just a quick note to say that I’m presently on a retreat.
 I’ll keep you guys posted, but am dialing down the posting, here at The Hart Technique at this time.
 As always, thank you so, so much for your support.
 Many of you have followed my process, adventures and exploits for years now and I am very thankful.

 It is my hope that you have found some value here at this blog and take away inspiration, perspective, newfound courage and techniques that may impact your own process in a positive way.